 Given that routes change all the time, this map will require updates.
 However, I don't have the time to do this as it happens.
 There will probably be a time lag of at least a couple of weeks.

 For the website itself, there is a roadmap for future improvements.
 Some of these include:

 I should emphasise that this is a plan only, and I can't guarantee that all of these will be implemented soon, if at all.
 I want to take a break from this project for a while, as I have other maps to work on in the meantime.
 There may also be technological constraints that I'm not yet aware of.

 If you do have any suggestions for other features or could help me get these implemented, please feel free to get in touch.

 Thank you to Peter Parker who reviewed an early version of the map and helped me fix errors.

 Also a huge thank you to everyone else who let me know about mistakes and suggestions for improvements.
 In no particular order (and apologies if I missed anyone):

 Yes!
 While the map is copyright, it is freely available for anyone to use.

 However, if you wish to modify, sell or otherwise do anything with this map other than use it at face value, please contact me first.

-I work with a combination of Adobe Illustrator and QGIS.
+I work with a combination of Affinity Designer and QGIS.
 Early in my design process, I also use old-fashioned whiteboards, paper and pencils.